GaryClarke/testing-laravel/README.md

 This course teaches you how to test your Laravel and Symfony apps confidently and efficiently.

-- ✅ Learn the **fundamentals** of testing in vanilla PHP
+* ✅ Learn the **fundamentals** of testing in vanilla PHP
-- ✅ Master **Laravel testing** using Pest and PHPUnit
+* ✅ Master **Laravel testing** using Pest and PHPUnit
-- ✅ Apply **Symfony-specific** testing techniques
+* ✅ Apply **Symfony-specific** testing techniques
-- ✅ Understand mocks, fakes, factories, test isolation, and more
+* ✅ Understand mocks, fakes, factories, test isolation, and more
-- ✅ Develop a workflow that gives you confidence in your code
+* ✅ Develop a workflow that gives you confidence in your code

 📘 [View the course here](https://www.garyclarke.tech/p/testing-php-laravel-symfony)

 ---

-## 🧰 How This Repo Works
+## 🧰 About This Repo

-Each lesson has its own Git branch:

-- `main` – Starting point of the course
-- `1-show-form`, `2-subscribe-feature-test`, etc.

-You can check out the appropriate branch to match your lesson progress or compare with your own solution.
+This repo contains the **starting point** for the Laravel section of the course.
+You’ll begin here and add features and tests step by step as you follow along.

 ---